Goodbye We are Flint. Hello Cast From Clay.

 Tom explained in his blog post why the We are Flint imagery of lighting fires under brave ideas no longer worked for us.
 It is not so much about a single spark, as about hard work over a sustained period.

-We’ve been banging the drum for experts to bring the human back into policy communications.
+We’ve been banging the drum for experts to bring the human back into policy communications, to strengthen democracy.
 We are often presented with the dichotomy of incomprehensibly complex policy ideas, or accessible-but-over-simplified policy ideas.
 We reject this dichotomy.

 Making things simple – without losing their meaning – is hard work.
 Hard facts are best woven into narratives, which have to be shaped and moulded, worked and reworked.
 In the end though, when it’s done well, we all win.